HeartlessVeteran2/GitHV/replit.md

 # Overview

-GitHV is a comprehensive tablet-optimized web-based IDE that serves as a superior alternative to traditional codespaces for tablets and mobile devices.
-The application integrates with GitHub and provides extensive development tools including Gemini 2.5 Pro AI-powered code completion, real-time collaboration, advanced Git integration, voice commands, performance monitoring, and mobile-first touch interactions.
-It delivers a full-featured development experience with syntax highlighting, file management, terminal access, and Git operations, all optimized for touch interfaces across phones, tablets, and desktops.
+GitHV is a comprehensive tablet-optimized web-based IDE designed as a personal development environment.
+This private coding workspace provides extensive development tools including Gemini 2.5 Pro AI-powered code assistance, real-time collaboration, advanced Git integration, floating AI assistant, and mobile-first touch interactions.
+It delivers a full-featured development experience with syntax highlighting, file management, terminal access, and professional IDE features, all optimized for touch interfaces across phones, tablets, and desktops as a personal workspace.

 ## Recent Major Updates (January 16, 2025)